-I’m a historian from Ireland and hold a BA in History and Political Science from Trinity College Dublin, an MA in Modern Jewish History from the University of Chicago, and a PhD in International History, also from the University of Chicago.
-My research focuses on Irish and British History, Jewish and Israeli History, Masculinity, Nationalism, Race, and Capitalism.
-I have presented my work at conferences in the USA and Canada, Ireland and Britain, and Israel.
+I’m a historian from Galway, Ireland and studied at Trinity College Dublin and the University of Chicago.
+My research focuses on Irish and British History, Jewish and Israeli History, Masculinity, Nationalism, Race, and Capitalism and Socialism.

 I work at the Frederick Honors College of the University of Pittsburgh; prior to this I held postdoctoral positions at Concordia University in Montreal (from 2015-16) and at Trinity College Dublin (2016-17).
 Between 2014 and 2018, I taught at the Gender, Sexuality and Women’s Studies Program at Wayne State University, Detroit.

 My first book, Masculinity and Power in Irish Nationalism, was published in 2016 and was awarded the prize for best history book of the year by the American Conference for Irish Studies.
 My second book, Private Property and the Fear of Social Chaos, was published with Manchester University Press in early 2023 and I am currently finishing a book for Pluto Press on the British Trotskyist group The Workers Revolutionary Party and their Irish-born leader, Gerry Healy, to be published in late 2024.